flying-YT/Matrix/README.md

 # Matrix

-"MatrixCalcLation" is Calclation with C#.
+"MatrixCalucLation" is Calculation with C#.

 #Author